transloadit/uppy/website/src/docs/uppy.md

 ### `file.uploadURL`

 When an upload is completed, this may contain a URL to the uploaded file.
-Depending on server configuration it may not be accessible or accurate.
+Depending on server configuration it may not be accessible or correct.

 ## Methods